nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 - Don’t start coding without warning the Product Manager.
 This is really important because maybe the code was going to be completely refactored, or the fix was planned and assigned for the next team sprint, or your idea is simply not aligned with our product roadmap and you don’t want to lose your time!
 - Any change in the Nuxeo sources should match with a JIRA issue ([Nuxeo Platform](https://jira.nuxeo.com/browse/NXP) or any other corresponding product: [Nuxeo Elements](https://jira.nuxeo.com/browse/ELEMENTS), [Browser Developer Extensions](https://jira.nuxeo.com/browse/BDE), etc.).
 - Any code change must be documented in English.
-- Any code change must be unit-tested, this is required to ensure non regression.
+- Any code change must be unit-tested, this is required to ensure non-regression.
 - Any code change must be implemented respecting the [Coding and Design Guidelines]({{page space='corg' page='coding-and-design-guidelines'}}).
 Typically, the Nuxeo Dev team pays a lot of attention to the code formatting so don’t add useless spaces or newlines if not necessary.
 - Always create a pull request (PR) on the `master` branch.